 - Industrifonden acquired Karolinska Development’s stake in the Company

-- HealthCap and Industrifonden, together with the Company’s Board and management, provided financing for the clinical Phase1/2 programme in late-stage multiple myeloma patients
+- HealthCap and Industrifonden, together with participation by the Chairman of the Board and the CEO, provided financing for the clinical Phase1/2 programme in late-stage multiple myeloma patients

 - Phase 1/2 study initiated in late-stage multiple myeloma patients together with Harvard Medical School / DFCI as lead hospital

-- Phase 1 part of the Phase 1/2 study in late-stage multiple myeloma patients presented at the American Society of Haematology annual meeting
+- Phase 1 part of the Phase 1/2 study in late-stage multiple myeloma patients presented at the American Society of Hematology annual meeting

 - Ygalo received Orphan Drug Designation in the EU and US

-- Phase 2 part of the Phase 1/2 study presented at the European Haematology Association
+- Phase 2 part of the Phase 1/2 study presented at the European Hematology Association

 - End of Phase 2 meeting held successfully with the FDA based on late-stage multiple myeloma patients clinical data